identity2/Hugo-Blog/content/course-review.md

 draft: false
 ---

-Below is a list of all the courses I have taken during my unversity studies at CUHK (The Chinese University of Hong Kong).
-I've written reviews for some of them.
-Hope this could help out some fellow CUHKers.
-Shoot me an email if you have questions (or to request a review for a course).
+Below is a list of all the courses I've taken during my university studies at CUHK (The Chinese University of Hong Kong).
+For some of the courses, you could link to the reviews I've written.
+Hope this helps out some fellow CUHKers, as there're not much CUHK course reviews out there on the internet.
+Feel free to send me an email if you have any questions.

 # Computer Science Major Requirements
 * ENGG2020/ESTR2104 Digital Logic and System